-Anne Holford-Smith AIA, LEED AP
+Anne holford-smith aia, LEED AP

 Anne Holford-Smith brings over 30 years of experience practicing architecture in New York, and has been with PBDW since 1992.
 Her work includes preservation, new construction, and master plans for major cultural institutions in New York.

-Ms. Holford-Smith serves as a Commissioner on the New York City Landmarks Preservation Commission, and is a member of the Association of Preservation Technology and the National Trust for Historic Preservation.
+Ms. Holford-Smith serves as a Commissioner on the New York City Landmarks Preservation Commission, and is a member of the Association for Preservation Technology and the National Trust for Historic Preservation.
 She received her Bachelor of Architecture from Pratt Institute.